-Also, all four of the current county probation departments receiving support from BSCC to undertake the reduction of disparity and disproportionality are working collaboratively with the W. Haywood Burns Institute to tackle this issue by means of a data-driven process.
-As a result, each of these jurisdictions is at varied levels of implementation of a standardized data template that routinely facilitates the review of R.E.D. data at each decision point.
+Also, all four of the current county probation departments receiving support from BSCC to undertake the reduction of disparity and disproportionality are working an expert consultant to tackle this issue by means of a data-driven process.
+As a result, each of these jurisdictions is at varied levels of implementation of a standardized data template that routinely facilitates the review of R.E.D. data at each decision point (please see attachment B for an example of the W. Haywood Burns Institute template).

 B).
 While the Relative Rate Index (RRI) is collected through collaborative efforts with California Department of Justice (DOJ), both at the state and local level, the BSCC's philosophy is to provide an environment in which local jurisdictions have the ability to access and evaluate their RRI in relation to their community.
-Because R.E.D. efforts are an intensely local matter, and the most successful R.E.D. efforts appear to derive from local leadership rather than state prescribed efforts, we allow for the RRI to inform local decision-makers, and the state responds accordingly by continued guidance, monitoring, and evaluation.
+Because R.E.D. efforts are an intensely local matter, and the most successful R.E.D. efforts appear to derive from local leadership rather than state prescribed efforts, we allow for the RRI to inform local decision-makers, and the state responds accordingly by providing continued guidance, monitoring, and evaluation.

 Moreover, the effort to identify the extent to which R.E.D. exists via the RRI has primarily focused on the working relationship and collaboration between the BSCC and the California DOJ.
 California's DOJ Juvenile Court and Probation Statistical System (JCPSS) collects a variety of juvenile statistical data, including information regarding R.E.D. from 56 county probation departments on a yearly basis.
-Each year, there is a difference between the number of referrals to probation via the JCPSS and the number of juvenile arrests reported by law enforcement agencies as "referred to juvenile court and probation" via the
+Each year, there is a difference between the number of referrals to probation via the JCPSS and the number of juvenile arrests reported by law enforcement agencies as "referred to juvenile court and probation" via the Monthly Arrest and Citation Register (MACR).
+The differences are due, in part, to the different programs and definitions used by law enforcement agencies and probation departments for submitting data to the California DOJ.
+However, there are two primary reasons for the difference: